ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 ![Device Manager TinyCLR](images/device-manager-tinyclr.png)

 > [!Note]
 > The BrainPad comes with a "bootloader" pre-installed.
 You shouldn't have to reinstall it unless you are an advanced user using advanced programming techniques.
-Check out our [**bootloader**](../resources/bootloader.md) page to find out more.
+If you need to reflash it, you can get it from our [**downloads**](../resources/downloads.md) page to find out more.

 ## Ready...
 Steady...
 GoByond!
 Congratulations!
 You are now ready to start programming like a professional.
 You have the option of using the [C#](csharp/intro.md) programming language or the [Visual Basic](vb/intro.md) programming language.
 If you are not sure which one to pick, C# is used more often in the professional world and is recommended for those serious about learning programming.
 Visual Basic is easier to use -- especially for beginners.
 We use C# for our own software development, but we usually start with Visual Basic for those who are new to programming.